Angelica and Ash Time Travel Adventures

 Sign up for my email newsletter and you'll be the first to know about new books in this series

-Robert J. McCarter is the author of seven novels, four novellas, and dozens of short stories.
-He is a finalist for the Writers of the Future contest and his stories have appeared or are forthcoming in The Saturday Evening Post, Pulphouse Fiction Magazine, Fiction River, Andromeda Spaceways Inflight Magazine, and numerous anthologies
+Robert J. McCarter is the author of more than ten novels and over a hundred short stories.
+He is a regular contributor to Pulphouse Fiction Magazine and his short fiction has also appeared in The Saturday Evening Post, Andromeda Spaceways Inflight Magazine, Everyday Fiction, and numerous anthologies.